h2oai/sparkling-water/doc/src/site/sphinx/install/install_and_start.rst

 Download and Run Locally
 ------------------------

-This section describes how to quickly get started with Sparkling Water.
+This section describes how to quickly get started with Sparkling Water on your personal computer.

 1. Download and install Spark (if not already installed) from the `Spark Downloads page <https://spark.apache.org/downloads.html>`__.